Alabama Average Medical Malpractice Settlement

 Alabama 2-Year Statute of Limitations in Medical Malpractice Cases

 In Alabama, medical malpractice cases are subject to a 2-year statute of limitations.
-This means that prospective plaintiffs in personal injury cases must file their lawsuit within 2 years of the date that the injury or accident occurred.
-If the lawsuit is not file within the two-year period the plaintiff loses their right to file suit.
+This means that prospective plaintiffs in personal injury cases must file their lawsuit within two years of the date that the injury or accident occurred.
+If the lawsuit is not filed within two years, the plaintiff loses their right to file suit.
 Ala.
 Code § 6-2-38

-There are many exceptions that can extend the 2-year limitations period.
+Many exceptions can extend the 2-year limitation period.
 For example, if the plaintiff is a minor (under age 18) when the injury occurs, the 2-year SOL period does not begin to run until they turn 18.
 So minors have until their 20th birthday to file a lawsuit.
-There are many other exceptions that may apply, so you should consult a lawyer about the applicability of Alabama’s statute of limitations to your case.
+Many other exceptions may apply.
+So you should consult an Alabama malpractice lawyer about the applicability of the statute of limitations to your case.
+Do this soon.
+So many clients assume they have an exception that must apply.
+But the deadline to file is generally very strict.
+Alabama courts will allow for a grave injustice of your access to justice if you miss the deadline to file an Alabama medical malpractice lawsuit.

 Alabama’s Contributory Negligence Rule

 Under Alabama’s contributory negligence rule, however, if a plaintiff is found to have any share of fault for the injuries, they will be completely barred from recovering any damages at all.
-So even if the defendant is 98% at-fault and the plaintiff is just 2% at-fault, the plaintiff would be completely barred from recovering damages.
+So even if the defendant is 98% at fault and the plaintiff is just 2% at fault, the plaintiff would be barred entirely from recovering damages.

 Elements of a Medical Malpractice Claim in Alabama